 - Sign Up: Sign up for your community’s warning system to receive weather emergency alerts straight to your cell phone.

 - Know Your Zone: The Virginia Department of Emergency Management launched an evacuation zone process in the case of extreme hurricane emergencies.
 The zones are designated A through D and provide residents with a better understanding of whether to evacuate in an emergency or shelter at home based on the street address and nature of the emergency.
 Know Your Zone in the case of an emergency!

 Safety is a priority for our firm.
 Our employees, our clients and our teaming partners depend on us to provide a safe environment in all we do.
 Not only do we want to meet our safety goals and requirement, we want to surpass them.
-For more information on safety precautions and tips for this summer, please contact Guy R. Butts at email@example.com.
+For more information on safety precautions and tips for this summer heat and hurricane season, please contact Guy R. Butts at firstname.lastname@example.org.
 Safety is key!